NSYLDZ-arch/DesktopCat/README.md

 THIS IS MY FIRST GITHUB POST AND NAVIGATING THE POST MIGHT BE HARD.
 PLEASE DO NOT COMPLAIN.

+Credits: Credits to LuizMelo For the Cute Cat Animations Check out the Cat pack They made at https://luizmelo.itch.io/pet-cat-pack?download

 Features
 Interactive: Feed the cat treats (🐟) and watch it hunt!